Bandit algorithms to emulate human decision making using probabilistic distortions: Numerical experiments for regret minimization under -armed bandits

-We describe two sets of experiments pertaining to $K$-armed and linear bandit settings, respectively.
-For both problems, we take the $S$-shaped weight function $w(p) = \frac{p^\eta}{\left(p^\eta + (1-p)^\eta \right)^{1/\eta}}$, with $\eta = 0.61$, to model perceived distortions in cost. \citeauthor{tversky1992advances} observe that this distortion weight function is a good fit to explain distorted value preferences among human beings.
+We describe two sets of experiments pertaining to the $K$-armed settings.
+For both problems, we take the $S$-shaped weight function $w(p) = \frac{p^\eta}{\left(p^\eta + (1-p)^\eta \right)^{1/\eta}}$, with $\eta = 0.61$ and H\"{o}lder parameters as $\alpha = \eta$, $L = 1/\eta$ to model perceived distortions in cost/reward.
+It has been observed in \cite{tversky1992advances} that this distortion weight function is a good fit to explain distorted value preferences among human beings.